xiangyongcao/SHIP/README.md

    This package supports 7 datasets, 6 features (5 classical features and 1 deep feature), 9 classifiers, model selection for each classifier, post-processing classification map and drawing classification map for each method .

-2. To reproduce the results in Exp.2, execute
+2. To reproduce the results in Exp 4.3, execute

         python demo_Exp2.py